 5. Out with the old: Settle Bad Debt

-To gain true visibility of your finances, what better time than now to address the unrecoverable accounts receivable?
+To gain true visibility of your finances, what is better time than now to address the unrecoverable accounts receivable?
 Target your outstanding balances from oldest to newest, determine what you know will no longer be recognizable revenue (whether it’s insurance or patient responsibility) and get it off your books.
 Settling bad debt on a monthly basis moving forward can keep this process as accurate and painless as possible.

 6. Put pen to paper: Document Your Processes